 If you are wondering what to expect during the second trimester, check out our article “Pregnancy Guide – A Week by Week Journey For Every Mom To Be”.
 It will show you lots of information that begins with the first trimester and goes all the way through to the third trimester.

-First Trimester Changes to Your Body
+Trimester Symptoms – Changes to Your Body

 It’s no secret that your body will change drastically during your pregnancy.
 Just as each trimester brings changes for your baby, the same goes for your body.
-Let’s take a look at some early pregnancy signs and symptoms:
+Let’s take a look at some early pregnancy signs and trimester symptoms:

 - The absence of your period